 Rawhide

-Rawhide treats and bones are very common this time of year in Christmas stockings and other places.
-Whilst rawhide is not deadly for your dog, and we highly recommend you read our article on why you shouldn’t give a dog rawhide.
+It is important to remember that rawhide is deadly for your dog due to how it is bleached and glued etc., and we highly recommend you read our article on why you shouldn’t give a dog rawhide.